 Without further ado, let´s get right into the truth!
 The number one reason for your bearded dragon turning black is simply temperature regulation.

 Bearded dragons are ectothermic, which means that they regulate their body temperature with external heat sources which would be the sun in the wild, or the heat bulb in your terrarium.
-In captivation your bearded dragon needs multiple climate zones inside the terrarium.
+In captivity, your bearded dragon needs multiple climate zones inside the terrarium.

 So if a bearded dragon gets cold it will lie in the hot zone.
-If it gets to hot you might see your bearded dragon opening its mouth to regulate its temperature and after that it will most probably go to the cool zone.
+If it gets too hot you might see your bearded dragon opening its mouth to regulate its temperature and after that it will most probably go to the cool zone.
 If you need help with your lighting, read my lighting guide!

-By turning black your bearded dragon just wants to make sure that it gets the body temperature up quickly.
+By turning black, your bearded dragon just wants to make sure that it gets the body temperature up quickly.
 Most of the time you can see that in the morning.
-The light turns on, your bearded dragon lies there ready in full pancake mode and completely black.
+The light turns on, your bearded dragon lies there, ready in full pancake mode and completely black.

-Unfortunately the reason for your bearded dragon turning black is not always this harmless.
+Unfortunately, the reason for your bearded dragon turning black is not always this harmless.